faraway1nspace/DrumClassifer-CNN-LSTM/README.md

         return posenc.float()
 ```

-Notice the positional encodings, a very simple X & Y dimension added to all MEL-spectrograms automaticlaly within the forward pass of the DrumClassifier.
+Notice the positional encodings, a very simple X & Y vector added to all MEL-spectrograms automaticlaly within the forward pass of the DrumClassifier.
 See function `make_pos_encodings` in `code/pytorch_utils` for more details.

 Default parameters are: